 Are Poodles Good Family Dogs

 Poodles are great family pets.
-The smaller poodles may be a little high-strung and not as tolerant with children are the larger or standard size poodles.
+The smaller poodles may be a little high-strung and not as tolerant of children as the larger or standard-size poodles.
 Due to its small size, the toy poodle can become frightened if cornered and may act out.
 So if you have toddlers, the toy poodle may not be a good choice until the kids grow up and respect the dogs’ sensibilities.

 Poodles are affectionate dogs and tend to love everyone in the family.
-They are not usually a one-person dog.
-There are exceptions, however, and one of my miniature poodles definitely preferred women.
+They are not usually one-person dogs.
+There are exceptions, however, and one of my miniature poodles preferred women.
 I can’t say I really blamed her for that!

-Because they are intelligent, poodles are relatively easy to housetrain.
+Every dog breed poses a risk to anyone allergic to dog dander.
+Because poodles are intelligent, poodles are relatively easy to housetrain.
 They are also hypoallergenic, making them a better choice if someone in the family is allergic to dogs.
-Every dog breed poses a risk to anyone who is allergic to dog dander.

 Are Poodles Good Watchdogs?

-Poodles are good at alerting when they hear something, and they will sound off when someone is at the front door.
+Poodles are good at alerting when they hear something and will sound off when someone is at the front door.
 They are not aggressive, usually, so they can not be relied on as guard dogs.
-Some poodles can be trained to be more aggressive and maybe trained as guard dogs, but this is not a common practice.
+You can train poodles to be more aggressive and maybe trained as guard dogs, but this is not a common practice.

-Sometimes Poodles have a rather sophisticated hairdo which makes them look, some would say, like sissy dogs.
+Sometimes Poodles have a relatively sophisticated hairdo, which makes them look, some would say, like sissy dogs.
 But don’t be fooled by those looks!
-Underneath, they are real dogs and great athletes and can hold their own with any breed.
+Underneath are real dogs and great athletes who can hold their own with any breed.

-If you need a guard dog, the poodle is probably not your best choice.
+The Poodle is probably not your best choice if you need a guard dog.
 They are several other breeds that are good family pets as well as protectors.
-Those include the German Shepherd, which is also a very intelligent dog and popular dog breed.
+These include the German Shepherd, which is also a very intelligent dog and a popular dog breed.